anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 ---

-## 2021G - ICSE provides step-by-step approaches to automatically archive a GitHub repository to Zenodo or Figshare.
+## 2021G - ICSE provides step-by-step approaches to automatically archive a GitHub repository to Zenodo or Figshare

 ### 2021